youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/3_Shaping Code with Kotlin Functional Programming Features.md

 Usually, we apply this pattern to computationally-expensive functions.
 It can help to optimize recursive functions that call themselves multiple times with the same parameters' values.
 Memoization can easily be added internally to function implementation.
-However, in this recipe, we are going to create a general-purpose, reusable memoization mechanism that could be applied to any function.
+However, in this recipe, we are going to create a FP.general-purpose, reusable memoization mechanism that could be applied to any function.

 **How to do it...**